Postpartum depression – “This is as common as down syndrome” -TERESA M.TWOMEY, JD

 - Sad, overwhelming feelings Difficulty eating/sleeping

 - Loss of interest in things that used to be enjoyable

 - Thoughts of hurting the baby or yourself

-Since postpartum depression ranges in its severity, women needs to speak with their doctors about their symptoms in order to get treatment, which includes medication and/or therapy.
+Since postpartum depression ranges in its severity, women need to speak with their doctors about their symptoms in order to get treatment, which includes medication and/or therapy.

 This condition will affect around 10 percent of all women.
-Women with PPA tend to have just the anxiety or the anxiety with depression.
-This disorder may also entail postpartum panic disorder that includes the feeling of having panic attacks along with anxiety feelings.
+Women with PPA tend to have just the anxiety or anxiety with depression.
+This disorder may also entail postpartum panic disorder that includes the feeling of having panic attacks along with anxious feelings.